 LEDs of both shavers are also pretty different from one another.
 Unlike LV-95, you would be able to distinguish LED from the rest of the body in LV-97.
 Not that it affects the performance of the LEDs but it definitely improves the aesthetics of the shaver.

-When it comes to features like pop-up trimmer, battery timings, charging and cleaning station, resistance to water and provision of wet and dry shave, everything is identical without even a shred of difference.
+When it comes to features like pop-up trimmer, battery timings, charging and cleaning station, resistance to water, and provision of wet and dry shave, everything is identical without even a shred of difference.

 In the end, the only real difference between ES-LV97-K and ES-LV95-S is their looks and the price.
-ES-LV97 seems sleeker and has a matte finish which conceals minor scratches.
+ES-LV97 seems sleeker and has a matte finish that conceals minor scratches.
 However, we know aesthetics are relative and different people may have different views about the same thing.